DeleAlliFan/URL-Shortener/README.md

-# Browser
-Custom PyQt5 browser with tabs and, bookmarks
+Browser is a custom web browser built with Python and PyQt5.
+It features tabbed browsing, incognito mode, bookmarks, keyboard shortcuts, and a Firefox-inspired UI